chen3feng/blade-build/doc/en/build_rules/cc.md

   These libraries can just be used locally (such as run tests)，not fit for the production environment.
   If you want to build a shared library can be use in the environment, you should use `cc_plugin`, which will include the code from it dependencies.

+### Fix missing dependencies errors caused by `hdrs` ###

+In large-scale C++ projects, dependency management is very important, and header files have not been included in it for a long time.
+Starting with Blade 2.0, header files have also been included in dependency management.
+When a cc target includes a header file, it also needs to put the `cc_library` it belongs to in its own `deps`, otherwise Blade will check and report the problem.

+The severity of the problem can be controlled by the [`cc_config.hdr_dep_missing_severity`](../config.md#cc_config) configuration item.
+For problems that existed before hdrs were supported, It can be suppressed by [`cc_config.hdr_dep_missing_suppress`](../config.md#cc_config).

+Blade can detect two kind of missing dependencies:

+-`Missing dependenvy`
+  The source file in `srcs` includes a header file, but the library to which it belongs is not declared in `deps`.
+  In this case, just add the missing library to the `deps`.
+-`Missing indirect dependency`
+  One of the indirect included header file(included in the header file) does not appear in the `deps` of this target and its transitive dependencies.
+  We only do this check for the header files generated during compilation.

+  Because for the rules for generating header files (such as `proto_library` or possibly `gen_rule`), if the dependencies are missing, it may cause these header files to be ungenerated or outdated when compiling the current target, resulting in compilation errors.
+  Fixing this error is a little more troublesome.
+You need to analyze the include stack reported by the error message, starting from the source file, and searching upwards in the library to which each header file belongs, whether it depends on the library to which the included header file belongs.

+  At this time, you may encounter a situation, that is, some libraries with pure header files have no implementation files, so there is no corresponding
+  `cc_library` to describe it.
+To fix this issue, you need to write a new `cc_library` for it, add header files in the `hdrs`, add the implementation dependencies in its `deps`, and add it to the `deps` of which library depends on it.

+  This can solve the root cause, but it does require some effort.
+The simple and rude solution is to add the reported missing library to the current target `deps`, which is equivalent to relying on the implementation details of some libraries, which is not recommended.

 ## prebuilt_cc_library ##